yclas/guides/docs/Technical-backup-your-classified-site.md

 -   Export method Custom
 -   Select all the tables (normally they start with oc3_)
 -   Compression zip
--   Go to the bottom of the page, click Go!
+-   Go to the bottom of the page, click Go.

 **Manually:**